-The Summer 2022 cohort was MATS's first full-scale program, with 31 scholars and 7 mentors from leading AI safety organizations including OpenAI, ARC, MIRI, EleutherAI, and Aligned AI.
-The program ran 5 weeks online followed by 8 weeks in-person in Berkeley, where scholars conducted independent research under expert mentorship, participated in educational seminars, and built community with peers in the Berkeley AI safety ecosystem.
+The Summer 2022 cohort was MATS's first full-scale program, with 31 fellows and 7 mentors from leading AI safety organizations including OpenAI, ARC, MIRI, EleutherAI, and Aligned AI.
+The program ran 5 weeks online followed by 8 weeks in-person in Berkeley, where fellows conducted independent research under expert mentorship, participated in educational seminars, and built community with peers in the Berkeley AI safety ecosystem.

 SolidGoldMagikarp (plus, prompt generation)